zachmorr/esper/software/README.md

 ### Arduino

-At the moment there is no support for the Arduino environment yet, but it is something that is being worked on.
+At the moment there is no support for the Arduino environment yet, but it is being worked on.

 ### Requirements